SellaRafaeli/tochen/README.md

 Post:
 * Next steps
-	* require manual update
+	* require manual publish to update
 	* add video
+	* add support for links
+	* add graph of views to stats

 * Content:
 	* frontpage: hand-picked for now